 Jerry Ferraz, BBCLP Poetry Series Coordinator

 Native son Jerry Ferraz was born into a musical family.
-A musician and poet of the Troubadour persuasion, he has wandered, guitar in hand, the streets and bus routes of San Francisco ever since his childhood.
-He knows San Francisco like the back of his hand and is equally familiar with every nightclub and honky tonk where music has served the delight of many a culture-hungry local.
-Lyrical in nature as well as political, his music and writing has always been about the most immediate realities confronting human complexity, and always from the heart.
+A musician and poet of the troubadour persuasion, he has wandered the streets and bus routes of San Francisco guitar in hand ever since his childhood.
+He knows San Francisco like the back of his hand and is familiar, or used to be, with every nightclub and honky tonk where music has served the delight of culture-hungry locals.
+Lyrical and profound, his music and writing have always addressed the most immediate realities confronting human complexity, and always from the heart.
 He's performed at art shows, cabarets and poetry venues all over the city.
-Presently the impresario of the poetry scene at the Bird and Beckett Bookstore, he's also an artist and aficionado of philosophic dispositions, and at heart a real Buddhist (not a "resumé Buddhist").
+Presently the impresario of the poetry scene at the Bird and Beckett Bookstore, he's also an artist and aficionado of philosophic dispositions, and at heart a real Buddhist (not a "resume Buddhist").
 The author of this all too brief biography of Mr. Ferraz has derived great pleasure by simply being with him in his car driving from one corner of the city to another, as he seems to know every charming street and by-way normally remote to those driven to get where they're going with blind determination.
 Humor and grace with eyes wide open is the heart of his methodology.

 Stay tuned for the next B&B benefit party in Jerry Ferraz's backyard!
-Here's some video of the last one!
+Here's some video of the 2017 edition!

 Michael Koch, B&B Operations, Buyer